1–A QUICK START GUIDE TO READING TAROT

 WHAT YOU HAVE JUST LEARNED

-You have learned how to relate to Tarot in a way that avoids three common misuses:
+You have learned how to relate to the cards in a way that avoids three common misuses:

 Instead, this Quick Start places you on a healthier path.
 It teaches you to relate to Tarot as a conversation partner, not a judge issuing commands.
 You remain an active participant: you bring the question, you practice attention, you listen, and you decide what to do with what you learn.